 3. Keep Baby Entertained

-Babies develop in great leaps & bounds … without fun play time to stimulate them mentally & physically they get grumpy & won’t nap or sleep well …
+Babies develop in great leaps and bounds … without fun playtime to stimulate them mentally and physically, they get grumpy and won’t nap or sleep well …

 - Keep introducing new baby toys

 - At 3 months many babies crave company – get out & let them make friends

 - Provide lots of opportunities for physical activity

 - Bouncers are fab for pre-walkers to burn off energy